Moveable Transactions Reform in Scotland

 • In relation to auto-loan securitisations, there will be no need for Scottish vehicle declarations of trust or Scottish vehicle floating charges to catch residual value disposal proceeds.

-• The new reforms will unfortunately not be available for use on RMBS transactions or other securitisation transactions involving mortgages or other land interests except rents.
+• The new reforms will unfortunately not be available for use on RMBS transactions or other securitisation transactions involving mortgages or land.

 • Where it is not clear if intellectual property is “Scottish”, it may be possible to register an appropriate non-Scottish security document electronically in the Register of Statutory Pledges to ensure a Scots law-compliant fixed security has been created.